tangentlabs/django-openkm/README.rst

         'Path': 'OpenKM',
     }

-Ensure your MEDIA_ROOT is set up with the correct permissions and working
+3. Ensure your MEDIA_ROOT is set up with the correct permissions and working

+4. Run syncdb and check your Django admin.
+You will now be able to upload files through the admin interface.
+(This will likely be removed later in favour of abstract models classes, but just as proof of concept)

+[For OpenKM installation see http://wiki.openkm.com/index.php/Quick_Install.
+It's pretty straightforward to setup locally just download, unzip to /opt, run the bash script in bin/run.sh and your up and running]

 Developed and maintained by Phil Tysoe at `Tangent Labs`_